L3Gaunt/llm_tracing_test/README.md

 Output only the result: What is the value of V_890?
 ```
-note that "Output only the result" prevents explicit chain-of-thought reasoning, which intentionally hobbles the LLM's abilities so we can see how well it does without.
+Note that "Output only the result" prevents explicit chain-of-thought reasoning, which intentionally hobbles the LLM's abilities so we can see how well it does without.
 See the "Reproduction" section for variants currently supported by the evaluation script.

 In this "normal mode", variable definitions only reference variables defined earlier (to be precise, definitions in lines `[5i, 5i+4]` reference something at random from lines `[5i-5, 5i-1]`, so the LLM needs to follow 3 resolution steps).
 In inverse/random mode, the lines were reversed/randomized.
 I also evaluated putting the query before or after the question, or both.